scala/scala/README.md

     generating API docs, see above).
   - Quit sbt and start a new sbt instance using `sbt -Dstarr.version=<version>` where `<version>` is the version number you published locally.
-  - If the version number you published is not binary compatible with the current `starr`, `set every scalaBinaryVersion := "2.12.0-M4"`.
-This is not required if the version you published locally is binary compatible, i.e., if the current `starr` is a 2.12.x release and not a milestone / RC.

-The last step is required to resolve modules (scala-partest, etc).
-It assumes that the module releases for the current `starr` work (in terms of binary compatibility) with the local starr that you published locally.
-A full bootstrap requires re-building the all the modules.
-On our CI this is handled by the [bootstrap](scripts/jobs/integrate/bootstrap) script, but it (currently) cannot be easily executed locally.

 ### IDE setup